mahmudurrahmanlabib/Daily-SumUp-Generator/README.md

 ## How to use

-1. Open `index.html` in any modern browser.
+1. Open this [Link](https://mahmudurrahmanlabib.github.io/Daily-SumUp-Generator/) in any modern browser.
 2. Check the boxes for the tasks you completed or contributed to.
 3. Add any additional details in the text areas.
 4. Click **Generate Sum Up**.